LSQamI/IamWho/_pages/about.md

 ## Analyzing Brain Imaging of Visual Cognition with Transformer

 With Transformer models based on Pytorch, multi-label classification is performed on fMRI images of the human brain in the [NSD dataset](https://www.nature.com/articles/s41593-021-00962-x) based on the labels of the images viewed by the subjects.
-Code is available [here](https://github.com/LSQamI/Brain-Decode).
+Code and materials are available [here](https://github.com/LSQamI/Brain-Decode).

+## Tsinghua University 2021 Competition of Intelligent Robot

+Trained a CNN to enable the Ultra96-V2-based intelligent robot to recognize different targets.
+Let it detect blocks of different colors, and avoid stationary or moving obstacles.
+Calibrated images from its camera against grid markers to confirm its position to let it walk accurately following a planned path.
+[Demo](https://github.com/LSQamI/Robot)

+## Predicting World Temperature with Gaussian Process Regression

+Used 1880 to 2021 World temperature data from NASA to train and estimate a GPR model, whose MAE was less than that of other researchers’ predictions by neural network.
+Predicted that world temperature would rise rapidly, with 1℃ higher than today’s temperature in 2050.
+[Link](https://github.com/LSQamI/GPR)